Material-Blazor/Material.Blazor/articles/TwoWayBinding.md

 <img src="../images/text-field-focus.png" alt="Text Field Gaining Focus"></img>

 The text field's markup however has three distinct state.
-First what any app environment (including your app using Blazor MDC) marks up in a page, then what this becomes once the text field has been initiated and manipulated by MCW and lastly how its state after receiving focus.
+First what any app environment (including your app using Material.Blazor) marks up in a page, then what this becomes once the text field has been initiated and manipulated by MCW and lastly how its state after receiving focus.
 The transition between the last two is animated by MCW.